 When it comes to printed materials, the special finishing always matters.
-In today’s image-conscious world, the external benefits of a product assume much importance.
+In today’s image-conscious world, the external of your packaging can prove quite beneficial to your overall product image.

 What is the Difference Between Soft-Touch Coating & Soft-Touch Lamination?

 Soft-touch lamination process is similar to matte and gloss lamination, except for the use of bi-oriented polypropylene film or BOPP, which has a unique tactile finish, a soft texture, and a matte look.
-Basically, it is a matte laminating film with unique properties that deliver the desired feel as well as high-quality printing.
+It is a matte laminating film with unique properties that deliver the desired feel as well as high-quality printing.
 Soft-touch laminate also offers a flexible substrate for printing, gluing, and stamping.

 Benefits of Soft Touch Coating & Lamination

 In general, soft-touch coating provides an elegant matte effect while also delivering a luxurious, tactile feel.
 These attributes can enhance customer engagement and reflect positively on the brand image.

 Soft-touch lamination is resistant to scuffs during finishing operations.
 Its scuff-resistance makes it especially useful for matte boxes in solid colors.
 Its anti-scratch property also comes in handy for matte black boxes that are often susceptible to scratches.

 Consider soft-touch coating if you seek a soft look and feel, prints that resist fingerprints and yellowing, and different options in surface thickness.

 However, soft-touch lamination is a more expensive process than soft-touch coating.
 If you’re not working with a restricted budget, this is an excellent solution for an exceptional and distinctive finish.